HF awards

 Rules: Confirmation of two-way contacts is required by QSL cards, LoTW or ClubLog with any amateur radio station in the required number of countries.

-IARU Region 1 28MHz Award
+IARU Region 1 band-specific awards

 This special single band award recognises the work of the International Amateur Radio Union (IARU) Region 1 in representing amateur radio within the region and the world.
 There are three classes of award: